gdjohnson/TK19/concepts/opticratics.md

 # Philosophical precedent

 Hume's "sensible knave" is one who will deviate from honesty when it is advantageous.
 Hume is responding to Glaucon's challenge, in Plato's _Republic_, and the story of Gyges and his invisibility ring, which allows him to commit immoral acts without consequence.
-Plato believes that an immoral life leads to less happiness than a moral one, and thus Gyges is not acting ratoinally.
+Plato believes that an immoral life leads to less happiness than a moral one, and thus Gyges is not acting rationally.
 Hume believes the sensible knave is rational but odious.

 Nietzsche on Odysseus, in _Daybreak_: